-Finally, in the 1970s, the cafe was purchased by Micheal and Sharon Rusten, who also owned Cascade Lodge at the time, and the name was changed to Blue Water Cafe.
-In 1985 the restaurant was expanded to include a second level, known as the Upper Deck, to increase seating even more as the popularity of Blue Water grew.
+Finally, in the 1970s, the cafe was purchased by Micheal and Sharon Rusten.
+The Rustens also owned Cascade Lodge at the time, and the name was changed to Blue Water Cafe.
+In 1985 the restaurant was expanded to include a second level, known as the Upper Deck.
+This was to increase seating for even more as the popularity of Blue Water Café grew.

 The restaurant changed hands a few times before being purchased by Dan and Melodee Riddle in 2005.
-Since then, the Riddles have made a few changes to the restaurant, including a recent remodel to the exterior of the property, and closing down food service in the Upper Deck and converting the space into a vacation rental.
+Since then, a few changes to the restaurant.
+This includes a recent remodel to the exterior of the property.
+They also closed down the food service in the Upper Deck and converted the space into a vacation rental.
 Some things, though, have been kept the same.
 Booths still line the walls of the eatery where diners can enjoy historic photos of downtown Grand Marais and a large mural of Lake Superior.

-Something they have also done, much to the delight of many locals, is purchasing the pie-making equipment and recipes from the now-closed Pie Place in 2018.
-They tweaked a few of the recipes to be unique to Blue Water Cafe and now have a nice list of delicious, fresh-baked pies available in the cafe.
+Something they have also done is purchasing the pie-making equipment and recipes from the now-closed Pie Place Café in 2018.
+Pie Place Café was located in downtown Grand Marais and closed in 2015.
+They tweaked a few of the recipes to be unique to Blue Water Cafe.
+They now have a nice list of delicious, fresh-baked pies available in the cafe.
 Their first signature pie, The Killer Berry Pie, is an incredible fruit pie sweetened with killer bee honey and topped with a granola topping.
 A must-try on your next visit to Blue Water Cafe.

 In the meantime, swing on over to Blue Water Cafe and enjoy a full breakfast, lunch, and dinner menu.
-They are open for all three meals during the peak summer season and then open for breakfast and lunch in the winter.
 Hours may vary, so be sure to check out their website for current hours and menu.
 Located in downtown Grand Marais, Blue Water Cafe sits just steps away from the Lake Superior shoreline and the Grand Marais Harbor.
 You can’t miss it.